pythonbrad/qwasar-learning/README.md

 **ex01**

-Check the new user presence.
+Check the presence of the new user.

 ```
 ssh -i ./ex01-keypair.pem ec2-user@<instance-ip>